RodTGG/Imperium/README.md

-# Dominus
+# Imperium
-A simple attempt at making a game using the VULKAN API
+An A.I. simulation using the VULKAN API for A.I. for Games